Ole Nilsen Ravna: Biography

-In 1905 sixty-four-year-old Ole Ravna went with his compatriot Isak Klemetsen and Knud Rasmussen to the Greenland again.
+In 1905, the sixty-four-year-old Ole Ravna went with his compatriot Isak Klemetsen and Knud Rasmussen to the Greenland again.
 They wanted to develop reindeer herding there.

-Ole Ravna died on 11 August 1906 in Porsanger, Norway.
+Ole Ravna died on 11 August 1906 in Porsanger Municipality in Norway.
 He was buried in the Lakselv cemetery.
 A monument in memory of Ravna and Balto was put in Karasjok in 2011.